sveltejs/kit/packages/adapter-vercel/README.md

 ## Environment Variables

-Vercel makes a set of [non-prefixed deployment-specific environment variables](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) available.
-This makes them private environment variables, accessible from `$env/static/private` and `$env/dynamic/private` (sometimes -- more on that later), and inaccessible from their public counterparts.
+Vercel makes a set of [deployment-specific environment variables](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) available.
+Like other environment variables, these are accessible from `$env/static/private` and `$env/dynamic/private` (sometimes — more on that later), and inaccessible from their public counterparts.
 To access one of these variables from the client:

 ```js
 // +layout.server.js